a-oneil/Indicator-Search/docs/menu.md

 ## Run Indicator Search
 Menu `option 2` will create a self-signed https cert, build the docker container, setup postgres and a traefik reverse proxy.

+During the self-signed cert creation process, it will prompt for a hostname.
+This must be the same hostname as defined in the config file.

 Once the app has been built, the docker containers should always restart on reboot of the host but if you need to start or stop the app, you can use:
 * Menu `option 2a` Docker compose up
 * Menu `option 2b` Docker compose stop